CropPro-package/CropPro/README.md

 *Environmental Archaeology*, 1:1, 111-122

 **Example paper:**
-Stroud, E., Jones, G., Charles, M. et al. Sieving the weeds from the grains: an R based package for classifying archaeobotanical samples of cereals and pulses according to crop processing stages.
-Veget Hist Archaeobot (2024). https://doi.org/10.1007/s00334-024-01006-7
+Stroud, E., Jones, G., Charles, M. Bogaard, A. (2024) Sieving the weeds from the grains: an R based package for classifying archaeobotanical samples of cereals and pulses according to crop processing stages. *Vegetation History and Archaeobotany*. https://doi.org/10.1007/s00334-024-01006-7

 ## Installation